charles-owen/resizer-cl/README.md

   background-color: #f0fffb;
 }
 ```

+Resizer will also accept a DOM element as the parameter.

+### Using with iframe

 The recommended way to apply Resizer to an iframe is to actually apply it to a surrounding
 div.
 An iframe has special restrictions on mouse usage that can break Resizer if used directly.